OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 1. Download or clone the [Office Add-ins samples repository](https://github.com/OfficeDev/Office-Add-in-samples).
 1. Open Visual Studio 2022 and open the: **Office-Add-in-samples\Samples\blazor-add-in\outlook-blazor-add-in\outlook-blazor-add-in.sln** solution.
+1. Select Project **outlook-blazor-sideloader** and select **Office Desktop Client** to run the demo.
 1. Choose **Debug** > **Start Debugging**.
 Or press F5 to start the solution.
 1. When Outlook opens, choose **Home** > **Show Taskpane**.

+The first time you run this demo, you need to enter the Outlook credentials for the account that you want to access.
 Next, try out the controls.

 ## Understand an Office Add-in in Blazor Context